KubaP/Powershell-Symlink/README.md

 Feel free to make pull requests if you have an improvement.
 Only submit a single feature at a time, and make sure that the code is cleanly formatted, readable, and well commented.

 ## License
-This project is licensed under the GPLv3 license - see [LICENSE.md](./LICENSE) file for details.
+This project is licensed under the GPLv3 license - see [LICENSE.md](./LICENSE) for details.